640 South State StreetDover, Delaware 19901

 Taking a blood sample with a needle carries risks that include bleeding, infection, bruising, or feeling dizzy.
 When the needle pricks your arm, you may feel a slight stinging sensation or pain.
 Afterward, the site may be slightly sore.

-Time of year can affect your results by 4 to 11 percent.
-Being sick or under stress, and taking certain medications can also affect your results.
+Being sick or under stress, and taking certain medicines can affect your results.

 What you eat, how often you exercise, and whether you smoke can also affect your lipid profile.